jestercruz/GroceryTracking/README.md

 ## **Overview**

-The **Corner Grocer Inventory Management** program helps small grocery stores analyze their inventory by tracking the frequency of purchased items.
+The **Corner Grocer Inventory Management** program helps the small grocery store analyze its inventory by tracking the frequency of purchased items.
 The program provides an interactive menu for users to:

-- Search for an item's frequency.
+- Search for an item to display its frequency.
 - View a complete list of item frequencies.
-- Display a histogram of item frequencies.
+- Display a "histogram" of item frequencies.
 - Save and read data from backup files.

 This project demonstrates best practices in C++ development, including modular design, input validation, and case-insensitive handling of user inputs.